Subregion-subalgebra duality: emergence of space and time in holography: Reformulation of subregion-Subregion duality

 A ``phase transition'' in the entanglement wedge is also encountered for a single interval at finite temperature, with the bulk geometry described by a BTZ black hole.
 See Fig.~\ref{fig:repeatDiamonds}.
 This transition can again be understood as the onset of violation of the additivity property, as indicated in figures~\ref{fig:repeatDiamonds} and~\ref{fig:CWEWfromBlackBrane}.
 For boundary diamonds of half-widths $w < w_c < \pi,$ the entanglement wedge and causal domain coincide and are given in Fig.~\ref{fig:repeatDiamonds} (a).
 When $w > w_c$ (but still $w < \pi$) the entanglement wedge undergoes a ``phase transition'' to suddenly include points all the way up to the black hole horizon, see Fig.~\ref{fig:repeatDiamonds} (b).
 The entanglement wedge now exceeds the causal domain which is given by the red region in Fig.~\ref{fig:repeatDiamonds} (c) and does not include points near the horizon.

-We can understand this ``phase transition'' in the entanglement wedge for an interval at finite temperature from the addivity anomaly.
+We can understand this ``phase transition'' in the entanglement wedge for an interval at finite temperature from superadditivity.
 Going to the covering space of the boundary cylinder, the domains of dependence of the interval and its complement are mapped to the repeated diamond regions, $\cup_i D_i,~ \cup_i \tilde{D}_i,$ shown in red and blue respectively in Fig.~\ref{fig:CWEWfromBlackBrane} (a).
 We can consider two possible algebras for the union of red diamonds in Fig.~\ref{fig:CWEWfromBlackBrane} (a): $\lor_i \sX_{D_i}$ or $\sX_{\cup_i D_i}$ (with respect to the thermal state).
-The phase transition of the entanglement wedge at $w = w_c$ can then be interpreted as the onset of the additivity anomaly at $w=w_c$: these two algebras become different for $w > w_c$.
+The phase transition of the entanglement wedge at $w = w_c$ can then be interpreted as the onset of superadditivity at $w=w_c$: these two algebras become different for $w > w_c$.
 The algebra $\lor_i \sX_{D_i}$ has bulk dual shown in red in Fig.~\ref{fig:CWEWfromBlackBrane} (b) while $\sX_{\cup_i D_i}$ has bulk dual shown in red in Fig.~\ref{fig:CWEWfromBlackBrane} (c).
 With $\lor_i \sX_{D_i}$ in the covering space, upon mapping back to the cylinder we obtain the bulk dual shown in red in Fig.~\ref{fig:repeatDiamonds} (c), the causal domain of the boundary causal completion of the interval.
 With $\sX_{\cup_i D_i}$ in the covering space, upon mapping back to the cylinder we instead obtain the bulk dual shown in red in Fig.~\ref{fig:repeatDiamonds} (b), the entanglement wedge of the interval.

-The additivity anomaly occurs when the algebra associated to a subregion, $R,$ is larger than the algebra that is `built up' from smaller subregions whose union is $R.$ The existence of such an anomaly reflects some degree of non-locality in the field theory.
-Unlike a local field theory where we expect that the algebras of a subregion $R$ can be constructed from those associated to infinitesimal diamond-shaped subregions whose union covers $R,$ this is not possible in a theory with an additivity anomaly.
+Superadditivity occurs when the algebra associated to a subregion, $R,$ is larger than the algebra that is `built up' from smaller subregions whose union is $R.$ It reflects some degree of non-locality in the field theory.
+Unlike a local field theory where we expect that the algebras of a subregion $R$ can be constructed from those associated to infinitesimal diamond-shaped subregions whose union covers $R,$ this is not possible in a theory with superadditivity.
 In such a theory, the algebra of a region cannot necessarily be decomposed into those of subregions covering it.
-Physical implications of the additivity anomaly will be further discussed elsewhere~\cite{addPaper}.
+Physical implications of superadditivity will be further discussed elsewhere~\cite{addPaper}.